Michael von Faulhaber: Racial theory

-According to Ronald Rychlak the Nazis called for Faulhaber to be killed in 1935 and in 1936 Nazi police seized and destroyed one of his sermons, and did the same two times in 1937.
+According to Ronald Rychlak the Nazis called for Faulhaber to be killed in 1935 and in 1936 Nazi police seised and destroyed one of his sermons, and did the same two times in 1937.

 Faulhaber was a major contributor to the only Papal encyclical ever written in German (in the hopes of having a greater impact on the offenders), Mit brennender Sorge.
-Faulhaber spent three nights working a draft which condemned the Nazi's idolization of race and state.
+Faulhaber spent three nights working a draft which condemned the Nazi's idolisation of race and state.
 The encyclical sought to undercut the Nazi's attempt to alter Christianity to support racism: "The culmination of Revelation in the Gospel of Jesus Christ is final, is binding forever.
 This revelation has no room for addenda made by human hand, still less for an ersatz or substitute religion based on arbitrary revelations, which some contemporary advocates wish to derive from the so-called myth of blood and race."
 One historian praised Faulhaber as "one of the most fearless" German churchmen who in pastoral letters and sermons "denounced in no uncertain terms the treatment of Jews, the theories of German christians, and various actions of the Nazis" and that he noted the "debt of Christianity to the Jews".

 Rabbi David G. Dalin has described him as "a famous opponent of the Nazis".
 One historian of modern Germany described him as "the most articulate anti-Nazi in the Catholic hierarchy".
 Rabbi Stephen S. Wise, a noted American voice for the Jewish cause during the war, called Faulhaber "a true Christian prelate", saying he tried to protect Jews when he "had lifted his fearless voice".

 Relations with Hitler

-Faulhaber, like other members of the German Catholic hierarchy, desired to have " a working relationship with [–] government and found it difficult to believe when Hitler used them for his own propaganda purposes and then abandoned them with empty promises."
+Faulhaber, like other members of the German Catholic hierarchy, desired to have "a working relationship with [–] government and found it difficult to believe when Hitler used them for his own propaganda purposes and then abandoned them with empty promises".

 Pinchas Lapide wrote that Faulhaber, in common with virtually all the German episcopacy, assured Hitler of their sincere cooperation.
 On 24 April 1933, the Premier reported to the Bavarian Council of Ministers that Faulhaber had issued an order to the clergy to support the new Nazi regime in which Faulhaber had confidence.
 On 12 March 1933, Faulhaber was received by Pope Pius XI in Rome.
-On his return he reported:
+On his return, he reported: